ArsenalGunners/MVMDD/README.md

 ### 1.1 Pristine image set
 The pristine images are collected using a commodity Nokia 7.1 smartphone.
-The resolution of the original image is 3024x4032.
-Six categories of everyday objects are considered, *cup, phone, bottle, book, bag, and pen*.
-The data are collected under **two different background complexity** (i.e., a clear white table background and a noisy background containing other non-target objects).
-Each category has **six instances**.
-For each instance, images are taken from **six different views** (i.e., six different angles with a 60 degree angle difference between any two adjacent views) and **three distances** (We adjust the distance between the camera and the object such that the sizes of the object in the images are different.
+The resolution of the original image is 3024x4032. **Six categories** of everyday objects are considered, *cup, phone, bottle, book, bag, and pen*.
+For each instance, images are taken from six different views (six different angles with a 60 angle difference between any two adjacent views), two different background complexity levels (a clear white table background and a noisy background containing other non-target objects), and three distances.
+(We adjust the distance between the camera and the object such that the sizes of the object in the images are different.
 For the three distances, the object occupies approximately the whole, half, and one-tenth of the total area of the image).
 The details are summarized in the table below:

  |  |  |
  | --- | :---: |